ammmir/node-emailyak/README.md

     getNewEmail(domain, get_headers, start, end, cb);
     deleteEmail(email_id, cb);

-Note that the first error argument to the callback will only be defined for node-level errors, not non-successful HTTP statuses.
+`cb` is a callback that should accept an Error object as its first argument defined for network and I/O errors, and a second (parsed JSON) data argument.